lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

 Imposed shearing
 ----------------

 From the equilibrated configuration, let us impose a lateral motion on the two walls and shear the electrolyte.

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

     Open the last input file named **shearing.lmp**.

-It starts with the following lines:
+Create a new file, **shearing.lmp**, and copy the following into it:

 .. code-block:: lammps